YellowGon/pdsnd_github/README.md

 ### Files used
 bikeshare.py

+The project raw data is stored in 3 csv files: washington.csv, new_york_city.csv and chicago.csv.
+These files are each about 35mb in size and so have not been included in this github repository.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.